microsoft/rushjs.io-website/pages/configs/rush_json.md

      * option for PNPM.
 Possible values are "fast" and "fewer-dependencies".
 PNPM's default is "fast", but this may
      * be incompatible with certain packages, for example the "@types" packages from DefinitelyTyped.
 Rush's default
      * is "fewer-dependencies", which causes PNPM to avoid installing a newer version if an already installed version
-     * can be reused; this is more similar to NPM's algorithm.
+     * can be reused; this is more similar to npm's algorithm.
      *
      * After modifying this field, it's recommended to run "rush update --full" so that the package manager
      * will recalculate all version selections.